Trains in Germany

 The government of Spain has imposed these measures to reduce the spread of COVID-19:

-When taking a bus from Madrid, you have a couple of bus stations you can depart from including Madrid, Estación Sur/Gare routière Méndez Alvaro - 83, Madrid, Estación de Moncloa and Madrid, Méndez Álvaro - Terminal.
-When you arrive in Lisbon, your bus can arrive in bus stations including Lisbon, Gare Rodoviaria Sete Rios, Lisbon, Av.
+Some of the Madrid bus stations to Lisbon you can start your journey from include Madrid, Estación Sur/Gare routière Méndez Alvaro - 83, Madrid, Estación de Moncloa and Madrid, Méndez Álvaro - Terminal.
+Similarly, some of the arrival bus stations in Lisbon include Lisbon, Gare Rodoviaria Sete Rios, Lisbon, Av.
 João XXI / Pç.
 Londres and Lisbon, Rossio.

-Omio customers traveling this route book their buses from Madrid-Puerta de Atocha to Lisbon, Gare Rodoviaria Sete Rios.
+When traveling this route, Omio customers are departing most frequently from Madrid-Puerta de Atocha and arriving in Lisbon, Gare Rodoviaria Sete Rios.

-Passengers booking this journey most frequently board their buses from Madrid-Puerta de Atocha and need to travel around 1 mile (s) / 1 km from the city center to get to this bus station.
+Passengers board their bus most frequently from Madrid-Puerta de Atocha and travel around 1.1 miles (1.8 km) from the city center to this bus station.

-Passengers arriving in Lisbon most often arrive at Lisbon, Gare Rodoviaria Sete Rios and need to travel around 2 mile (s) / 3 km from this bus station to the city center.
+Passengers traveling this route most often arrive at Lisbon, Gare Rodoviaria Sete Rios and need to travel approximately 2.4 miles (3.9 km) from the bus station to the city center in Lisbon.

 Here are some other resources that might have the information you need